OpenBMB/ChatDev/README.md

    ```

    if you using ollama, `--model OLLAMA` is required

+   if you using huggingface, `--model HUGGINGFACE` is required

-7. **Run Your Software:** Once generated, you can find your software in the `WareHouse` directory under a specific
+8. **Run Your Software:** Once generated, you can find your software in the `WareHouse` directory under a specific
    project folder, such as `project_name_DefaultOrganization_timestamp`.
 Run your software using the following command
    within that directory:
    On Unix/Linux: